 Required materials include:

 - Official transcripts from all post-secondary education institutions you have attended are to be sent by the institution directly to the Graduate Program Administrative Assistant in the Philosophy Department.

-The department does not require GRE scores as part of the application, but you may have them sent to us, and if we have them, we do consider them.
+Note: the department does not require GRE scores as part of the application, but you may have them sent to us, and if we have them, we consider them.

-Application deadlines: Admission is for the academic year beginning in the Fall semester.
+- Admission is for the academic year beginning in the Fall semester.
 To be considered, all application materials should be received by the Department no later than December 5 of the previous year.
 The deadline for applications is so early because this permits us to nominate selected candidates for MSU’s prestigious University Fellowships. (https://grad.msu.edu/universityfellowships).

-- Admission decisions to the Ph.D. program are made by an Admissions Committee that considers all elements of the application dossier: academic record, letters of recommendation, a statement of purpose, a sample of philosophical writing, and any other materials that document capacity for graduate study in philosophy.
+- Admission decisions to the Ph.D. program are made by an admissions committee that considers all elements of the application dossier: academic record, letters of recommendation, academic and personal statement, writing samples, and any other materials that document capacity for graduate study in philosophy.
 This process is usually complete by the end of March, with acceptance or denials sent out by mid April.